Beige-Coffee/lightningdevkit.org/docs/fee_estimation.md

 A savvy reader may have noticed that the above architecture is not very performant.
 LDK may generate a substantial number of fee-estimation calls in some cases.
 So, if we have to call an API every time we want a fee estimate, we'll add a significant amount of additional load to our application, and we may substantially slow HTLC handling.
 To ensure your application remains performant, you should pre-calculate and cache the fee estimates so that they can simply be retrieved when needed.
 Additionally, it's recommended to refresh fee estimates every 5-10 minutes so that your application has access to fresh freerates.

 ### Feerate API Options
 While mempool.space serves as the primary example in this documentation, it is not the only third-party option for retrieving feerate estimates.
 A few more options are listed below.
-For completeness, mempool.space is included below.
+For completeness, mempool.space is also included below.
 | Third Party| API Documentation | Response Type |
 | :---------------- | :------: | :----: |
 | Mempool.space  |   [API Docs](https://mempool.space/docs/api/rest#get-recommended-fees) | Categories (ex: fastestFee, halfHourFee, hourFee, economyFee, minimumFee)|